-Instagram as a platform itself is a great marketing channel as it has created an online space for individual accounts to speak to specific things.
-The key word here is: niche.
-If you’re a jewellery brand, for example, you’ll find there’s a collective of micro-influencers that only post content around what they wear, what brands they support, and how they accessorise.
+Instagram as a platform itself is a great marketing channel as it has created an online space for individual accounts to speak about specific things.
+The key word here is niche.
+If you’re a jewellery brand, for example, you’ll find there’s a collective of micro-influencers that only post beauty and fashion content around what they wear, what brands they support, and how they accessorise.
 Posting outfits and cute fashion finds are an ongoing trend amongst these kinds of influencers and as a jewellery brand, you’ll want to tap into this as a way to feature your products to potential new customers.

 Divain | @_montuorimaria_